chsitter/msc_ucl_adr/README.md

 # OpenTierion

-Open Source implementation of the [Tierion](https://tierion.com/) platform, mimicking their REST API.
+Open Source implementation of the [Tierion](https://tierion.com/) platform, mimicking their REST API as well as a prototype implementation for a document discovery/disclosure tool implemented as part of my MSC project "Alternative Dispute Resolution Using Blockchain Technologies"

 ## Getting started
 This library is implemented in Python3 and relies on third party libraries for the REST Server as well as the blockchain integration.